SenpaiKirigaia/AAA-Tower-defense/README.md

    the nicest computer science teacher
 2. Author of pygame_gui package [MyreMalar](https://github.com/MyreMylar) for creating such \
    a great package for GUI design
-3. Russion pop-singers [Maybe-baby](https://vk.com/artist/maybebaby) and [Dora](https://vk.com/artist/dora) for being the only \
+3. Russian pop-singers [Maybe-baby](https://vk.com/artist/maybebaby) and [Dora](https://vk.com/artist/dora) for being the only \
-   reason for lead programmer to do the project instead of their\
+   reason for the lead programmer to do the project instead of their\
    physics assignment
 4. Russian rap-singer [MORGENSHTERN](https://vk.com/artist/morgenshtern) for inspiring our game designer